Table of Contents

 We call Ollama directly using its HTTP API.

-OLLAMA_URL = "http://localhost:11434/api/generate"
+OLLAMA_URL = "http://localhost:11434/api/generate" MODEL = "amplifyabhi"

-Step 4: Relationship Extraction Prompt
+Step 4: Crafting the Relationship Extraction Prompt

 We force the LLM to return structured JSON only.